 W LOS ANGELES DOWNTOWN

-Downtown Los Angeles’s first hotel under Starwood Hotels & Resorts’ W lifestyle brand will be part of a $700 million project to be built by China-based Shenzhen Hazens at 11th and Figueroa Streets, across the street from L.A.
-LIVE and Staples Center.
-Opening in June 2020, the W Los Angeles Downtown will have 121 rooms and about 15,000 square feet of meeting space.
+Downtown L.A.’s first hotel under Starwood Hotels & Resorts’ W lifestyle brand will be part of a $700-million-project to be built by China-based Shenzhen Hazens at 11th and Figueroa Streets, across the street from L.A.
+LIVE and STAPLES Center.
+Slated to open in September 2021, the W Los Angeles Downtown will have 300 rooms and about 15,000 square feet of meeting space.